Law School Case Brief

 The statute of limitations is tolled for those in whose behalf a representative action is brought as well as for those who actually bring the action.
 If a class action is maintainable as such, it is incongruous to say that the absent members, who are represented by those present, may not rely upon the commencement of the action by their brethren to toll the running of the statute.

-Plaintiff debenture holders filed a class action for damages against defendant corporation to recover damages under § 11 of the Securities Act of 1933 for a false registration statement.
+Debenture holders filed a class action against a corporation to recover damages under § 11 of the Securities Act of 1933 for a false registration statement.
 Intervenor debenture holders filed a motion to intervene.
-The trial court denied the motion on the ground that it was barred by the statute of limitations.
-Intervenors sought review of the order.
+The trial court denied the motion on the ground of statute of limiations and the motion was not timely filed.

 Access the full text case